zeatful/soap-box/README.md

 `docker-compose up`

-We use docker-compose to orchestrate the docker containers for the angular 4 client, spring boot server and the mysql database.
+docker-compose orchestrates the docker containers for the Angular 4 client, Spring-Boot server and the MySql database.

 ### Running in production
 In production you will not need to mount a volume for source to be editable so there is a separate `docker-compose.yml` file for this purpose.
 You can invoke it with the following command: